Our Board

 John Brisbin

-Treasurer and Northern/Southern Gulf Representative
+Secretary and Northern/Southern Gulf Representative

 John is Secretary of the Mitchell River Watershed Management Group, and Secretary of JAMARR, which auspices a local landcare group for the Mount Molloy area.